Particulate Matter Figures

-- Based on data gathered from 2014 to 2016, 34 of these eastern areas originally designated nonattainment show concentrations below the level of the 1997 PM₂.₅ standard (15 μg/m3), indicating improvements in PM₂.₅ air quality.
-Two areas have incomplete data.
+- Based on data gathered from 2015 to 2017, 35 of these eastern areas originally designated nonattainment show concentrations below the level of the 1997 PM₂.₅ standard (15 μg/m3), indicating improvements in PM₂.₅ air quality.
+One area has incomplete data.

 - Given that power sector emissions are an important component of the SO₂ and annual NOₓ emission inventory and that the majority of power sector SO₂ and annual NOₓ emission reductions occurring after 2003 are attributable in part to the ARP, NBP, CAIR, and CSAPR, it is reasonable to conclude that these emission reduction programs have significantly contributed to these improvements in PM₂.₅ air quality.

 Particulate matter—also known as soot, particle pollution, or PM—is a complex mixture of extremely small particles and liquid droplets.
 Particle pollution is made up of a number of components, including acid-forming nitrate and sulfate compounds, organic compounds, metals, and soil or dust particles.
 Fine particles (defined as particulate matter with aerodynamic diameter < 2.5 μm, and abbreviated as PM₂.₅) can be directly emitted or can form when gases emitted from power plants, industrial sources, automobiles, and other sources react in the air.